dairycultist/CityZoomer/README.md

 sky https://godotengine.org/asset-library/asset/579

-T-inspired wolf furry low poly model with INCORPERATED animations/textures/materials and hand IK. cityzoomer godot -> sandbox with gamemodes (big bento title screen!). they're a fully rigged and animated mercenary with IK hands. also boobs cuz people love those. and a paper doll on the title screen, and customization? todo

 [sky](https://github.com/rpgwhitelock/AllSkyFree_Godot)

 [mountains in sky](https://www.blenderkit.com/asset-gallery-detail/550191ed-cfe4-450e-9a20-7a4f8b00afcb/)

-### Gameplay
+## Misc TODO
+- Main menu/bento mode select (additionally: can look at character, customize stuff, level editor, whatever)
+- T-inspired wolf furry low poly model with INCORPERATED animations/textures/materials and hand IK. cityzoomer godot -> sandbox with gamemodes (big bento title screen!). they're a fully rigged and animated mercenary with IK hands. also boobs cuz people love those. and a paper doll on the title screen, and customization? todo
+- Holding a gun.
-- \[DONE] Bhopping.
+- Legs.
-- \[DONE] Arrow pointing to next checkpoint.
-- Infinite level generation (for infinite gamemode).
-- Passing a checkpoint moves the checkpoint to its next location.
+- Inventory system with arbitrary items (could spawn on infinite levels to spice up gameplay as you go on, or be cool for multiplayer gamemodes. weapons, movement tech, etc)

+## Infinite Run TODO
 - Car obstacles (they're hovercars; once reaching the end of a road, they simply follow it down).
-- Main menu/mode select (additionally: can look at character, customize stuff, level editor, whatever)
 - Pause menu with settings.
   - Toggle for autojump.
 - Shooting.